How to plan a perfect 1 day in Cádiz

 Before we get onto discussing the beaches in Cádiz I want to mention that Cádiz is definitely considered something of a culinary destination.
 The fresh seafood is truly a reason enough to come to Cádiz for a day trip.

 Let’s look at a few of the most popular fish plates you’ll find.
-(If you’re vegetarian, skip to the next section – I’m sorry)
+(If you’re vegetarian, check out my article on vegetarian tapas and then skip to the next section – I’m sorry)

 🐟 The most popular local food in Cádiz is fried fish or pescaíto frito.
 While you can get this dish at pretty much any beachside chiringuito in Andalucía, nowhere does it better than Cádiz.
 The fish plate consists of a selection of fried fish, including whitebait, sardines, mackerel and more.